 • Materials include teacher guidance on providing linguistic accommodations for various levels of language proficiency.
 Teachers can use the materials to help accommodate students with varying levels of language proficiency.
-The Multilingual Learners Guide has a "MLL Instructional Strategies Chart" link that provides strategies to support emergent bilingual students at different proficiency levels, such as beginning, intermediate, advanced, and advanced high.
+The Multilingual Learners Guide has an "MLL Instructional Strategies Chart" link that provides strategies to support emergent bilingual students at different proficiency levels, such as beginning, intermediate, advanced, and advanced high.
 Some examples of strategies include using picture clues for visualization, seating students with different proficiency levels together, and using kinesthetic cues to differentiate between vowel sounds.
 The guide consists of "Supports for Multilingual Learners" and "Leveraging Multilingual Learners' Home Language."
-The "Supports for Multilingual Learners" from grade K through grade 3, based on ELPS descriptors.
+The "Supports for Multilingual Learners" section provides strategies tailored to six language proficiency levels for students from grade K through grade 3, based on ELPS descriptors.

 - The materials guide teachers on offering linguistic accommodations for emergent bilingual students.
 Teachers are supported in the Multilingual Learners Guide and the Special Populations Guide on how to best assist these students.
-The document emphasizes explicit instruction, a gradual release of responsibility framework, and multi-modal strategies (visual, auditory, kinesthetic, and tactile) to emergent bilingual learners.
-The "Lesson Preview" also offers inclusive support for emergent bilingual students for, including guidance on potential misconceptions within each lesson.
+The document emphasizes explicit instruction, a gradual release of responsibility framework, and multi-modal strategies (visual, auditory, kinesthetic, and tactile) to benefit emergent bilingual students.
+The "Lesson Preview" also offers inclusive support for emergent bilingual students, including guidance on potential misconceptions within each lesson.
 Two sections, "Adapting Reading Horizons Curriculum" and "Strategies for Supporting within the Special Populations Guide," give teachers guidance on making instructional decisions for students in special populations.
-Teachers also use the lesson cycle to establish routines for all learners, including emergent bilingual students.
-This incorporates opportunities for student engagement, such as repetition of the teacher model, student-to-student discourse, small-group practice with the teacher, and independent practice alone. - The materials provide teacher guidance on linguistic accommodations for emergent bilingual students and varying language proficiency levels aligned explicitly with the English Language Proficiency Standards (ELPS).
-Additionally, they provide an ELPS correlation guide.
+Teachers also use the lesson cycle to establish routines for all learners, including emergent bilingual learners.
+This incorporates opportunities for increasing academic language through multi-modal lessons that include opportunities for student engagement, such as repetition of the teacher model, student-to-student discourse, small-group practice with the teacher, and independent practice alone. - The materials provide teacher guidance on providing linguistic accommodations for emergent bilingual students and varying language proficiency levels aligned explicitly with the English Language Proficiency Standards (ELPS).
+Additionally, they offer an ELPS correlation guide.